Cook School of Intercultural Studies

 Numbering of CSICS Courses

 In CSICS, courses numbered in the 500-600 level are normally considered to be master's level courses.
 Courses numbered in the 700 level can be taken by both MA level and doctoral level students.
 Courses numbered in the 800 level are normally considered to be doctoral level courses only.
-Master's students wishing to take 800 level classes must receive permission from the instructor.
-Doctoral level students wishing to take classes below the 700 level must do so by arrangement with their academic advisor and the professor of record.
+Master's students wishing to take 800 level courses must receive permission from their advisor and the instructor.